indeskyz/APIs/Django/crud_project/README.md

 - uses Redux for state management & PostgreSQL as the main database
 - you need psycog2 and an instance of PostgreSQL in order to start the Django Server
-  - PostgreSQL credentials can be found in the //crud_project//crud_project// directory if you wish to configure them for your personal instance
+  - **PostgreSQL credentials can be found in the /crud_project/crud_project/ directory you will need to configure them for your personal instance**

 ### To Run